Territorial Defense of Ukraine - Combat 2022

 On 15 May 2022, President Volodymyr Zelenskyi replaced the Commander of the Territorial Defense Forces of the Armed Forces of Ukraine.
 This is evidenced by the relevant presidential decrees.
 Instead of Yuri Galushkin, who had been the commander of the Troops since their inception, Major General Igor Tantsyur, former Chief of Staff of the Land Forces of the Ukrainian Armed Forces, was appointed.
 On May 2, Zelensky awarded Tantsyur the Order of Bohdan Khmelnytsky III degree "for personal courage and selfless actions shown in defense of state sovereignty and territorial integrity of Ukraine, loyalty to the military oath."

 The units organized for the war had a small cadre of regular officers and noncommissioned officers and large numbers of enlisted men with little if any recent military training.
-The effectiveness of Guard units varied significantly.
+The effectiveness of Territorial units varied significantly.
 Combat service revealed that the training of Territorials in all aspects of military operations was, for the most part, grossly inadequate to the demands of active duty and extended field operations.
-Regular Army officers had believed that the Territorial Defense was incompetent and unreliable, and the belief that the Territorials as an institution was unsuitable for modern war remained strong. " Local "home guards" or militia were not primarily designed to be a mobile fighting force; it is a "back-up" for the better-trained and better equipped regulars.
+Regular Army officers had believed that the Territorial Defense was incompetent and unreliable, and the belief that the Territorials as an institution was unsuitable for modern war remained strong.
+Such local "home guards" or militia were not primarily designed to be a mobile fighting force; it is a "back-up" for the better-trained and better equipped regulars.

 On 04 May 2022, the Verkhovna Rada of Ukraine adopted a law allowing the use of territorial defense armed formations to carry out combat missions in combat zones.
 “The adopted changes provide an opportunity for territorial defense to carry out tasks together with other groupings of troops (forces) or groupings of joint forces intended to conduct military (combat) operations “to cut off armed aggression against Ukraine”, in the areas of military (combat) operations”.